 The right song played at the right moment can become unforgettable.

-The same is true for production.
+The same is true for every element of an event.

 Lighting influences mood.